Nguyễn Thị Ngọc Hoa

 Nguyễn Thị Ngọc Hoa (born November 10, 1987, in Long An) is a Vietnamese coach and former volleyball player.
 She is a former captain of the Vietnam women's national volleyball team.
-She is now the head coach of the VTV Bình Điền Long An team and an assistant coach of the Vietnam national team.
+She is now the head coach of the VTV Bình Điền Long An team and one of the assistant coaches of the Vietnam national team.
+In 2026, she was appointed as the head coach of the Vietnam national team for the first time in the second leg of the 2026 SEA V Cup.

 Clubs

-Hoa played on loan with Ayutthaya A.T.C.C for the 2013/14 season and Bangkok Glass VC from the 2014/15 season to 2016/17 season.
+Ngọc Hoa played on loan with Ayutthaya A.T.C.C for the 2013/14 season and Bangkok Glass VC from the 2014/15 season to 2016/17 season.
 With Bangkok Glass VC, she played the 2016 FIVB Women's Club World Championship and finishing in the seventh place.